 This course focuses on a developmental, life-span approach to human psychological growth (i.e., prenatal to death).
 Developmental and educational theories and stages (psychosexual, cognitive, emotional, moral, psychological) and related stage-crises are examined.
 Psychological experiences promoting adaptive behavior are emphasized.
 Students explore their preconceptions relevant to human growth and they synthesize interventions useful in counseling circumstances.
-This is an introductory course in the Psy.D. program.
-Prerequisites & Notes Offered: Every semester Credits: 3
+Prerequisites & Notes Offered: as needed Credits: 3 batteries for achievement testing; (3) diagnostic testing for wide range achievement; and (4) assessment of specific learning disorders in reading, math, and written expression.
+Prerequisites & Notes Offered: as needed Credits: 3